stephend/citybeautiful.nz/_posts/2016-08-23-better-urban-planning-part-2.md

 ![Monitoring](/images/2016/monitoring.png)

 There are some things we do well.
-We have some of the best air quality in the world (p128),
+We have some of the best air quality in the world (p128), and good access to "green space" (p143).

 But other things are less rosy.
 Our freshwater is badly polluted (p133) and in some cases getting worse.
 Our greenhouse gas emissions have rised rapidly since 1990 and have only just begun a very slight decline.
 We produce more trash (p147) and have less effective wastewater treatment (p148) than most other OECD countries.